-Dutch virus infections fall 20% but variants gain strongly
+Dutch lockdown extended as virus variants gain strongly

+THE HAGUE, Netherlands (AP) — Dutch Prime Minister Mark Rutte extended almost all of his country’s tough lockdown measures on Tuesday for at least a month, saying that the rapid spread of the new more transmissible variant made the decision unavoidable.

+A curfew imposed 10 days ago, which triggered widespread rioting in its first days, will remain in force, Rutte said.
+He said the government will weigh up the lockdown options again early next week.

-THE HAGUE, Netherlands (AP) — New coronavirus infections in the Netherlands fell 20% over the last week but more transmissible variants now account for two-thirds of Dutch infections, the public health institute said Tuesday hours before a government press conference on the country’s tough lockdown.
+The premier spoke hours after the country’s public health institute said new coronavirus infections fell 20% over the last week but more transmissible variants, in particular the one first identified in southern England, now account for two-thirds of Dutch infections.

+Rutte said that infections are “slowly but surely” declining, but went on to warn that “all calculations point to a third wave that seems inevitably to be bearing down on us, the main cause of which is the British variant of the coronavirus.”

-The institute said new infections fell to 28,628 but urged “the greatest possible caution” in any relaxation of the lockdown.
+The public health institute said new infections fell to 28,628 but urged “the greatest possible caution” in any relaxation of the lockdown.

-Prime Minister Mark Rutte was not expected to announce any major easing of the tough lockdown that started Dec.
-15. Bars and restaurants have been closed even longer — since mid-October.
+His ruling coalition “reached the conclusion that extending the current lockdown almost in its entirety until March 2 is unavoidable,” he said.

+Bars and restaurants in the Netherlands have been closed since mid-October and non-essential shops since mid-December.
+Public venues such as cinemas, museums and libraries also remain shut and there are strict limits on the size of gatherings both indoors and outside.

 The first easing of the lockdown this year came Sunday, when the government announced that elementary schools and daycare centers will reopen next Monday.
+Rutte said high schools would remain closed until at least March 1.

+In another minor easing of the lockdown, Rutte said that from Feb.
+10 all stores will be allowed to sell their products and customers can collect them at pickup points outside the shops.

 The public health institute said last week’s reduction in new infections was a result of the lockdown, but said it was too early to tell what effect the country’s curfew has had since taking effect on Jan.
 23. The Netherlands this week recorded the lowest daily increase in infections since the end of September.